zzcnewly/ContPhy-Gen/README.md

 * [Computational Geometry Unity Library](https://github.com/Habrador/Computational-geometry/tree/master):

     > Required.
 From Github.
-Move "Assets/_Habrador Computational Geometry Library" to the "Assets" folder.
+Move `Assets/_Habrador Computational Geometry Library` to the `Assets` folder.

 * [Unity Mesh Simplifier](https://github.com/Whinarn/UnityMeshSimplifier)

     > Required.
 From Github.
-Go to the "Assets" folder.
+Go to the `Assets` folder.
 Then git clone the repo.

 #### Optional Packages

-> These packages are optional when generating a new customized dataset but **required when generating ContPhy dataset**.
+These packages are optional when generating a new customized dataset but **required when generating ContPhy dataset**.

->
-> **Note:** Missing the following packages may lead to compile errors.
-If you do not require a specific package, comment out its associated code by `//`.
+**Note:** Missing the following packages may lead to compile errors.
+If you do not require a specific package, comment out its associated code by "`//`".

 * [Mesh Voxelizer 2.4.1](https://assetstore.unity.com/packages/tools/utilities/mesh-voxelizer-150233)